scttohara/ScottO-Hara_IndividualProjectProposal/ScottO-Hara_IndividualProjectProposal.md

 Project Relevance

-The main educational goals this project focuses on are access to a database and multi-threading.
+The main educational goals this project focuses on are access to a database, multi-threading, and OOP.
 This project is made up of HTML, CSS, JavaScript, MySQL, and MongoDB.
 Additionally, I will use a Linux server running on an old PC in my house.
 The project will enhance students with those skills.
 The website would be open-source and stored on GitHub.

 Conceptual Design